OpenDevEd/bwrap-cursor/README.md

     sudo mv bcursor.sh /usr/local/bin/bcursor
     ```

+## Alternative Implementations

+This repository contains multiple approaches to sandboxing Cursor:

+### Main Implementation (`bcursor.sh`)
+The primary implementation that mounts your project directory as read-write while keeping the rest of the filesystem read-only.
+This approach shares Cursor's configuration with your regular (non-sandboxed) installation.

+### Alternative Implementation (`bwrap_alternatives/bcursor_uses_work.sh`)
+An alternative approach that creates a completely isolated home directory (`~/.cursor`) for the sandboxed Cursor instance.
+The project directory is mounted at `/home/app/work` within the sandbox.
+This provides stronger isolation but requires separate configuration management.

+**Key differences:**
+- Uses `~/.cursor` as the sandboxed home directory
+- Project is mounted at `/home/app/work` instead of the original path
+- Complete isolation from your regular Cursor configuration
+- May require reconfiguring extensions and settings

+### Firejail Attempt (`do_not_use/firejail_cursor`)
+An early attempt using Firejail that was abandoned due to networking issues.
+The file is preserved for reference but should not be used.

+**Why Firejail was abandoned:**
+- Complex networking configuration requirements
+- Difficult to properly whitelist all necessary DNS resolution files
+- Less reliable than the bwrap approach

 ## Usage

 You can now use `bcursor` just as you would use the `cursor` command.